gianrafaellabrada7-spec/Adaptive-Traffic-Light-System/README.md

 You need to download SUMO, installed to DIR.
 The TraCi Python script is used as the Python script for SUMO.
 Required Python Libary:
   pip install traci

+Make sure to put all downloaded files on the same folder except master and slave as they are hardware based stuffs.

 Download everything and then change the traffic.rou something name to traffic.rou.xml depending on which one you want to test first.
 EG.
   traffic.rou - balanced.xml to traffic.rou.xml